TBD54566975/did-dht/README.md

 ### DHT

 The DHT is a distributed hash table which stores the DID Documents and associated endpoints.

-To enter into the DHT, we must receive a message signed by a DID Document containing the endpoint(s) it wishes to advertise.
+To enter into the DHT, the service must receive a message signed by a DID Document containing the endpoint(s) it wishes to advertise.
+If the message is not signed, the service will sign the message with its own DID and publish it to the network.
+Future enhancements will enable strategies to only accept self-signed messages, prevent spam, and be able to determine which record(s) should be overwritten in the event of a collision.

+In addition to writing the record to the DHT, the service will gossip the record over gossipsub to its peers.
+In this manner a node may become aware of a new entry in the DHT without having to query the DHT directly.

 The DHT handles queries for DID Documents and endpoints and re-publishes them to the network on a regular interval.